Semesterbostäder Laws in Sweden

 Are there any Permits, Licenses, or Registrations for Short-term Rentals in the Country?

+In Sweden, there is no national requirement for hosts to register their short-term rental properties with a central government database.
 In Sweden, you don't need a national permit or license to start a short-term rental, but you might need other types of licenses related to safety and planning, like fire safety and electricity, from your local government.
-Plus, if your property is part of a building with multiple owners, you'll need to check with them too.

 Is there any National Association for STR owners in the Country?